mhamadKH1/statics-/README.md

 # Columns:

-CLASS: Indicates whether the mushroom is edible (e) or poisonous (p).
+ 1CLASS: Indicates whether the mushroom is edible (e) or poisonous (p).

 CAP_SHAPE: Describes the shape of the mushroom cap, with various categorical values.
 CAP_SURFACE: Describes the surface texture of the mushroom cap.
 CAP_COLOR: Specifies the color of the mushroom cap.